CumulusNetworks/docs/content/cumulus-linux-42/Layer-3/Border-Gateway-Protocol-BGP/Basic-Configuration.md

    switch(config-router)# neighbor 10.10.10.101 remote-as external
    ```

-   For BGP to advertise IPv6 prefixes with IPv6 next hops, you need to an additional command to activate the BGP neighbor under the IPv6 address family:
+   For BGP to advertise IPv6 prefixes, you need to an additional command to activate the BGP neighbor under the IPv6 address family:

    ```
    switch(config-router)# neighbor 2001:db8:0002::0a00:0002 remote-as external
    switch(config-router)# address-family ipv6 unicast
    switch(config-router-af)# neighbor 2001:db8:0002::0a00:0002 activate
    ```

+   For BGP to advertise *IPv4* prefixes with IPv6 next hops, see {{<link url="Optional-Configuration#rfc-5549-support-with-global-ipv6-peers" text="RFC 5549 Support with Global IPv6 Peers">}}.

 5. Specify which prefixes to originate: